 I noticed some grooves on the front and rear rotor for my 2017 Explorer Platinum.
 Since this car was originally from the East coast, most likely sand and dirt got caught in between the rotors and pads.
 Despite having the grooves, I did not noticed any braking issues.
 But all the reason for me to upgrade my rear rotors and brake pads to PowerStop.
 Why PowerStop?
 I had good experience with them on my Xterra so I decided to add them onto my Explorer.

-During my research on brake pads and rotors I discovered that Explorers will have rotors that will come with two different front rotor sizes that will determine type of rotors for the rear.
-Explorers will come with either standard (325mm) or heavy duty (352mm) front rotors.
-The standard will come with non-vented rear rotors and heavy duty will come with vented rear rotors.
-For my 2017 Explorer Platinum the correct front rotor size is the heavy duty (352mm) version with vented rear rotors.
+While researching brake pads and rotors, I learned that Explorers can have two different front rotor sizes, which dictate the type of rotors needed for the rear.
+Explorers can come with either standard (325mm) or heavy-duty (352mm) front rotors, with the standard accompanied by non-vented rear rotors and the heavy-duty by vented rear rotors.
+For my 2017 Explorer Platinum, the correct front rotor size is the heavy-duty (352mm) version, paired with vented rear rotors.

 What I used: